radiantlogic-v8/documentation-new/documentation/configuration/security/password-policies.md

 To assign users to the Privileged Password Policy Group:

-1. In the Control Panel > MANAGE > Directory Browser.
+1. In the Control Panel > Manage > Directory Browser.

 2. Expand cn=config and ou=globalgroups.